Medication Assisted Treatment and Directed Opioid Recovery (MATADOR) Program

 • The program is voluntary and behavioral health services begin behind the wall and continue upon release

 The program has been nationally recognized for its innovation.
 More information on the program can be found in the presentation here.
-Preliminary self-reported evaluation data is promising.
+Preliminary self-reported evaluation data is promising and an academic paper suggests that participants in MATADOR receiving Vivitrol as well as comprehensive services, including working with a recovery navigator, likely experienced reduced opioid-related mortality.

 76% of participants did not experience recidivism, and this percentage was even higher when participants actively worked with a recovery coach.